shishiradk/Document-Ingestion-API/README.md

 # Document Ingestion API

-> A full-stack solution for uploading, chunking, embedding, and storing documents (PDF/TXT) using FastAPI, MongoDB, and optional Pinecone vector storage.
+> A full-stack solution for uploading, chunking, embedding, and storing documents (PDF/TXT) using FastAPI, MongoDB, and Pinecone vector storage.
 Supports chunking strategies and OpenAI embeddings for downstream retrieval and search tasks.

 ---